 The Backyard Homestead covers a myriad of topics including an A-Z veggie guide, basic fruit growing, grains, nuts, herbs, poultry for meat & eggs, livestock for meat and dairy, beekeeping, homebrewing, and more.

 Each section not only has the information you need, but charts, diagrams, calculations, comparisons, and pretty much anything else you need to get started.
-Practical Help You Can Put Into Action:

 For example, a common question when people are looking to start gardening on a serious food-production level (as opposed to recreational) is how much do I grow?

 That question is not an easy one to answer, but they have a good list of veggies, and how much space to allot per person you are growing for.

 Particularly of interest to me was one section with a visual layout of how you could produce quite a bit of food on a quarter acre lot (the above example).

 This is particularly encouraging because many people feel like they can’t homestead because they live in the city or that it isn’t worthwhile – but truly, you can really do a lot with a small space.